Nick Markham, Baron Markham

-Early life

-Markham was born in Haywards Heath.
-The son of advertising executive and Goodwood racecourse director Peter Jones, CBE, and nurse Judy Markham, he has four siblings.
-Markham attended Downlands Comprehensive School in Sussex, then studied A Levels at Haywards Heath Sixth Form College.
-He attended the London School of Economics and Political Science (LSE) from 1986 to 1989 and earned a bachelor's degree in economics.
-He is a keen tennis, football (notably representing Westminster Casuals FC), and rugby player and has always been passionate about politics, making the Conservative Society the biggest political club at LSE.
-He was selected to stand for Westminster City Council whilst still a student, and in 1990, aged 22, he was elected as the youngest councillor, and became the youngest chair of education, aged 25, and deputy leader and chair of finance, aged 27.

-DWP

-In July 2020 he was appointed Lead Non-executive director for Department for Work and Pensions, where he works closely with the Secretary of State and the Permanent Secretary advising the department on how best to implement policies.
-In particular he utilises his housing experience to ensure the department provides best value for its £25 billion per annum housing benefit spend.
+Nicholas Francis Markham, Baron Markham, is a member of the UK's upper house of parliament, The House of Lords.
+He was formerly a government junior minister [unpaid] at the UK's Department of Health and Social Care.
+Markham was appointed Commander of the Order of the British Empire (CBE) in the 2022 Birthday Honours for services to the economy and government.

 COVID-19

 At the beginning of the pandemic, he set up a charity, Project Little Boat, to deliver PPE and other essential equipment, with Denis Kinane.
 Markham then co-founded Cignpost Diagnostics with Denis Kinane and Steve Whatley and is the Commercial Lead responsible for building the business.
 Cignpost has worked with elite sports, film production, travel and banking sectors to ensure they have a safe COVID-19-free working environment and under the consumer brand ExpressTest, to help the public travel safely.
-Markham's position in Cignpost lead to questions about a possible conflict of interest as in early 2023 Markham is a health minister.
-Markham’s does not mention Cignpost in his biography for the Department for Health website.
+Markham's position in Cignpost led to questions about a possible conflict of interest as from early 2023 Markham was a health minister.
+Markham does not mention Cignpost in his biography for the Department for Health website.